ArnauMontagud/CSB2025_session8/README.md

 The notebook contains several hands-on tasks.
 Highlights:

-- Task 1: Inspect the PKN model and compute stable states.
+- **Task 1**: Inspect the PKN model and compute stable states.
-- Task 2: Run MaBoSS simulations on the PKN model with different initial conditions and compare results.
+- **Task 2**: Run MaBoSS simulations on the PKN model with different initial conditions and compare results.
-- Task 3: Simulate mutants (KO/ON perturbations) on the PKN model with MaBoSS and compare with published results.
+- **Task 3**: Simulate mutants (KO/ON perturbations) on the PKN model with MaBoSS and compare with published results.

 Follow the cell comments and hints inside `CSB2025_practica.ipynb` to complete the exercises.